• Skip to main content

 Campervan conversion kits are exactly as they sound.
 They’re kits to convert a typical van into a camper van for camping, Overlanding, boondocking, road trips, or even permanent residence.

-In my opinion, I consider them somewhere between a full DIY conversion and a custom build.
+In my opinion, I consider them somewhere between a complete DIY conversion and a custom build.

-Regarding the pricing, a campervan conversion kit serves as the middle ground between a full DIY build and a custom build.
+Regarding pricing, a campervan conversion kit is a compromise between a full DIY build and a custom build.

 And when it comes to skills, conversion kits make the entire camper van building process much easier and way faster.